bbros-dev/goose/book/src/getting-started.md

 # Getting Started

-The [in-line documentation](https://docs.rs/goose/*/goose/#creating-a-simple-goose-load-test) offers much more detail about Goose specifics.
-For a general background to help you get started with Rust and Goose, read on.
+The [in-line documentation](https://docs.rs/swanling/*/swanling/#creating-a-simple-swanling-load-test) offers much more detail about Swanling specifics.
+For a general background to help you get started with Rust and Swanling, read on.

 [Cargo](https://doc.rust-lang.org/cargo/) is the Rust package manager.
 To create a new load test, use Cargo to create a new application (you can name your application anything, we've generically selected `loadtest`):